-- 7 Candidates will be allowed five minutes to prepare for the test, during this time they will be allowed to make notes.
-Visiting examiners will provide candidates with their two stimulus cards at the beginning of the preparation time and an additional answer she et to use for their notes.
-Candidates may also have their Candidate Record Form (CRF) (combined Candidate Authentication Form and Individual Research Project Form) which they will need for part 2 of the test. - The Visiting Examiner will supervise the candidate preparing for the speaking test.
+- 7 Candidates will be allowed 15 minutes to prepare for the test, during which time they will be allowed to make notes.
+Visiting examiners will provide candidates with their four stimulus cards, at the beginning of the preparation time and an additional answer sheet to use for their notes.

+- The Head of Centre must provide supervision of the candidate preparing for the speaking test.
 Teachers should remind candidates that they must not have access to any unauthorised material such as:

 - notes not required in the test

 - books

 - papers

 - mobile phones

-- electronic devices
+- any electronic devices.